-The central aim of the COP23, which will bring together over 20,000 people from nearly 200 nations, will be to join forces to bolster the implementation of the Paris Agreement on climate change and pursue efforts to limit the global temperature rise by the end of this century between 2 and 1.5 degrees Celsius above pre-industrial levels.
+The central aim of the COP23 External link, opens in new window., which will bring together over 20,000 people from nearly 200 nations, will be to join forces to bolster the implementation of the Paris Agreement External link, opens in new window. on climate change and pursue efforts to limit the global temperature rise by the end of this century between 2 and 1.5 degrees Celsius above pre-industrial levels.
 This temperature limit is the frontier set by the scientific community to mitigate the adverse effects of global warming.
 To achieve this target, the signatory nations have committed themselves to reducing their greenhouse gas emissions and will redouble their efforts in the upcoming Bonn conference to develop guidelines on how to implement essential matters such as transparency, financing, adaptation and technology.

 The Bonn Climate Campus

 COP23 was organised following a truly innovative concept: one conference, two zones.
 The city will thus transform for the two-week conference into a Climate Campus organised into two main areas: the Bula Zone and the Bonn Zone.

 - Bula Zone: referring to the word for welcome in the Fijian culture, the Bula Zone will comprise the World Conference Centre Bonn, the UN Campus and an extensive area behind the Deutsche Welle building in this German city.
 This is where the different governments will hold their talks.

 - Bonn Zone: located in the city's green hub (Rheinaue Park), this zone will accommodate the main climate action events and exhibitions organised by the host country and the UN.
 This space will be the sounding board where visitors can learn about the measures being implemented worldwide to fight against climate change.
 The Bonn Zone will also be a space for sharing knowledge, fostering capabilities and networking.

 Over 800 event requests